open/close all folders

 - Eyepatch of Power / Mask Power: Or rather, a piece of cloth that hangs from his head covering half of his face.

 - Facial Markings: He sports some facepaint, not unlike Kankuro's.
-His is red and located in his cheek.
+His is red and located on his cheek.

 - Karma Houdini: He has paid no consequence for murdering Hayate, despite Yugao's swear of revenge.

-- Minor Major Character: Despite being the Sand Siblings sensei, which implicitly grants him Kakashi's Evil Counterpart status, Baki plays a very minor role.
-For such a powerful-looking character, he has barely fought any battles and remains as one of the least explored characters in the series.
+- Minor Major Character: Despite being the Sand Siblings's sensei, which implicitly grants him Kakashi's Evil Counterpart status, Baki plays a surprisingly minor role and remains as one of the least explored characters in the series.

 - Parental Substitute: To the Sand siblings.

 - Razor Wind: He can form a sword made out of wind.
-This is how he killed Hayate.
+This is how he kills Hayate.

-Voiced By: Ikuko Tani (JP), Barbara Goodson (EN), Socorro De la Campa (Latin America)
+Voiced By: Ikuko Tani (JP), Barbara Goodson (EN), Socorro De la Campa (Latin America), Julie Basecqz (French)

 Her hobbies were pretending to be dead, playing senile, and fishing.